Environmental Protection Authority (Ghana)

 The Environmental Protection Authority, (EPA Ghana) is an authority established by EPA Act 490, 1994 (which was an Agency] but later repealed and replaced with the Environmental Protection Act, 2025 [becoming an authority].

+The EPA was established under the Environmental Protection Authority Act ,2025 (Act 1124) as the leading public body responsible for the protection and improvement of the environment in ghana.
+It is responsible for enforcing environmental policy and legislation, prescribing standards and guidelines,inspecting and regulating businesses and responding to emergency incidents.

 The authority is dedicated to improving, conserving and promoting the country's environment and striving for environmentally sustainable development with sound, efficient resource management, taking into account social and equity issues.
 It oversees the implementation of the National Environment Policy.
 EPA Ghana's mission is to manage, protect and enhance the country's environment and seek common solutions to global environmental problems.
 Its mission is to be achieved through an integrated environmental planning and management system with broad public participation, efficient implementation of appropriate programs and technical services, advice on environmental problems and effective, consistent enforcement of environmental law and regulations.
 EPA Ghana is a regulatory body and a catalyst for change to sound environmental stewardship.

-The authority began during a time of growing concern about the dangers to the environment from careless human activity, prompting the United Nations to convene a conference in Stockholm on the environment in June 1972.
+The authority began during a time of growing concern about the dangers to the environment from careless activities of men, prompting the United Nations to convene a conference in Stockholm about the environment in June 1972.
 Guidelines for action were adopted at the conference, including the establishment of the United Nations Environment Programme (UNEP).
 The decision to establish the Environment Protection Council was a direct result of the recommendations of the Stockholm Conference.
 Before this decision, Ghana was elected by the General Assembly to the Governing Council of 58 nations set up to administer the affairs of the UNEP.

 Before the Stockholm conference, Ghana had felt the need for environmental protection and prepared the ground for a body to deal with environmental matters in the country.
 Several organizations had begun initiatives in environmental work; the best-known were: